an-bluecat/restAPI_flask_sqlalchemy/README.md

 # REST API With Flask & SQL Alchemy

-> Products API using Python Flask, SQL Alchemy and Marshmallow
+> ratings API using Python Flask, SQL Alchemy and Marshmallow

 ## Quick Start Using Pipenv